myeonleo/HasanBank-Website/README.md

 Now, this website doesn't support English currently, but I'm going to add an English version of this website soon.

 # This repo is optimized for
-Macbook Pro 13"
-Microsoft Edge
+Macbook Pro 13", Microsoft Edge

 # Fonts used to made this repo
-Apple SD Gothic Neo
+Apple SD Gothic Neo, Heebo
-Heebo